Alabama Crimson Tide golf: Women

 Cheyenne Knight has the lone victory for former Tide players on the LPGA Tour.
-Other LPGA Tour players include Kathleen Ekey, Sofia Grönberg-Whitmore (who won three times on the Ladies European Tour), Camilla Lennarth (one LET win), Stephanie Meadow, Brooke Pancake, Leslie Spalding, and Emma Talley.
-The Tide has some success on the LPGA developmental Symetra Tour, with 13 all-time members and four total wins.
+Other LPGA Tour players include Kathleen Ekey, Sofia Grönberg-Whitmore (who won three times on the Ladies European Tour), Camilla Lennarth (one LET win), Stephanie Meadow, Brooke Pancake, Leslie Spalding, Jeon Ji-won, and Emma Talley.
+The Tide has some success on the LPGA developmental Epson Tour, with 13 all-time members and four total wins.

 Ol' Colony Golf Complex

 The Crimson Tide golf team's home course is Ol' Colony, located in Tuscaloosa, Alabama.
 The course, which opened in 2000, was designed by former Crimson Tide golfer Jerry Pate.
-The course is a 7,041-yard par 72, and includes the state-of-the-art Jerry Pate Practice Center dedicated to the Crimson Tide golf teams.
+The course is a 7,544-yard par 72, which includes the state-of-the-art Jerry Pate Practice Center dedicated to the Crimson Tide golf teams.